Nombiembre/Loopstudios-Landing-Page/README.md

 ![](./public/screenshot.png)

-This is a solution to the <a target="_blank" href="https://www.frontendmentor.io/challenges/loopstudios-landing-page-N88J5Onjw"> Loopstudios landing page challenge on Frontend Mentor</a> Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This is a solution to the [Loopstudios landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/loopstudios-landing-page-N88J5Onjw).
+Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents